 He avoided the main route and passed through a small woods.
 In the distance, an unusual shape rose along the riverbank, and the soft sound of rushing water identified it as the new mill.
 Emerging from the thick trees, he approached his destination from behind.
-Most of the villagers had already gathered inside for a special occasion.
+Most of the villagers had already gathered inside for the special occasion.
 He had come for the same event, but with a different purpose: he would wait on the outside.

-A familiar horse, hitched to a buggy, waited in front of the house.
-Close to a side window, Jamie spied a tree thick enough for his purposes.
+In front of the house, a patient horse, hitched to a buggy, waited.
+Close to a side window, Jamie spied a tree thick enough for his purpose.
 He approached it with stealth, keeping an eye on the horse, not wanting to spook it and alert others to his presence.

-He reached the safety of the tree and flattened himself against it.
-Sweat poured down his face, blurring his vision and stinging his eyes, but he didn’t dare try to wipe them.
+Reaching the safety of the tree, he flattened himself against it.
+Nervous sweat poured down his face, blurring his vision and stinging his eyes, but he didn’t dare try to wipe it away.
 Someone might detect the movement.
 He held his breath and listened.
 A deep grunt and the scraping of wood on wood indicated someone pushing up the lower half of a stiff window.
 A whisper of soft voices floated onto the still air.

-White hot rage shook his body, but he couldn’t afford to lose control.
+White hot rage shook his body, but he couldn’t afford to lose control now.
 He’d planned for so long and chosen his moment carefully.
-He would only have this one chance to get it right.
-I have to get it right!
-This is for her.
+He would only have this one chance.
+He had to get it right… for her!

 Inside the house, the voices stopped.
 His heart raced.
 He’d lost track of time!
 How long had he been standing there?
 Had he missed the moment?
 No!
-I can’t.
-I have to do this.
-He leaned closer, as far as he dared without being seen.
-A man’s voice rang out, “I now pronounce you man and wife.
+He couldn’t.
+He had to do this.
+Leaning closer, as far as he dared without being seen, he heard a man’s voice ring out, “I now pronounce you man and wife.
 You may kiss the bride.”

 He ducked back behind the tree as the familiar, red face of his neighbour, Jim Whylie, leaned out the window scanning the surrounding bushes.
 “Who’s out there?” he shouted, shaking a fist.
 “By God, whoever you are, you’ll pay for this!”